 Any interference with the “one China” policy would impact peace and stability in the Taiwan Strait and hamper Beijing’s relations with the U.S., China’s Taiwan Affairs Office said Wednesday.
-The comments were in response to President-elect Donald Trump who said Washington did not have to agree with the policy which has formed basis of diplomatic relations between the two nations since 1979.
+The comments were in response to President-elect Donald Trump who said Washington DC did not have to agree with the policy which has formed basis of diplomatic relations between the two nations since 1979.

 “Upholding the ‘one China’ principle is the political basis of developing China-U.S. relations, and is the cornerstone of peace and stability in the Taiwan Strait,” An Fengshan, a spokesman for China’s policy-making Taiwan Affairs Office, said.